 There are a few shops lining the road leading up to the beach if you feel like shopping.
 They sell the usual tourist fare -- silver jewelry, hippie clothes, and bags.
 For something more upmarket and different, La Mangrove boutique stands out.
 This shop stocks a range of funky bohemian beach fashion and accessories.

 Head to Jaali Boutique and Cafe, set in cottage amid a tropical garden behind the beach, for gorgeous designer clothes, contemporary Rajasthani jewelry, textiles, vintage furniture and other handicrafts.

 If you're interested in learning how to make a variety of traditional yet healthy Indian dishes, try Yoga Cooking Classes.

 Feel like exploring further afield?
 Visit secret Galjibag beach a little further down the coast.

 Where to Eat

 April 20, at the north end of the beach, is possibly Patnem's best restaurant.
 The cuisine is refreshingly different and the cocktails are creative.
 They also have premium beach villas and huts.
-Don't miss the mouthwatering specialty roast New Zealand lamb at Nada Brahma.
+Don't miss the mouthwatering specialty roast New Zealand lamb at Nada Brahma, which specializes in fusion dishes.
+Their cocktails are also professionally crafted.
 Vegan and vegetarian food is served there as well.
 Magic View is recommended for Italian cuisine including pizza.
 Home is another tourist favorite.